doxxend/doxxend.github.com/_posts/2013-07-04-the-y-combinator.md

     (lambda (m) (f (m ??)))

-where `m` is a fixed point maker. `(lambda (m) (f (m ??)))` is also a fixed point maker, which consumes a fixed point maker...
+where `m` is a fixed point maker. `(lambda (m) (f (m ??)))` is also a fixed point maker, which takes a fixed point maker as an argument...

 Now, the fixed point maker consumes a fixed point maker, so `(m ??)` becomes `(m m)`.
 We get:

     (lambda (m) (f (m m)))

 which is a fixed point maker.
-Applying it to itself`a fixed point maker consumes a fixed point maker to make a fixed point`, we get:
+Applying it to itself`(a fixed point maker consumes a fixed point maker to make a fixed point)`, we get:

     ((lambda (m) (f (m m)))
 	 (lambda (m) (f (m m))))